Xavier Estrada Fernández

-Xavier Estrada Fernández (born 27 January 1976) is a former Spanish professional football referee.
+Xavier Estrada Fernández (born 27 January 1976) is a former Spanish professional football referee and politician.
 He has been a full international for FIFA since 2011.

 On 24 May 2019, Fernández refereed the match between Ararat-Armenia and Artsakh in the Armenian Premier League.

+Political career

+In the 2023 Spanish local elections, he was elected as a councillor of the Lleida City Council representing the Republican Left of Catalonia.